Ayana V. Jackson: Biography

-Photographic career
+Education

-Jackson initially studied sociology and photography during her undergraduate years at Spelman College.
-She continued her training while at the Berlin University of the Arts, and at a series of photography residencies including the Bakery Photographic Collective and Cité Internationale Universitaire de Paris, France.
+Jackson initially studied sociology and photography during her undergraduate years at and received her B.A. in Sociology from Spelman College in 1999.
+In 2005, at the invitation of professor Katharina Sieverding, she studied critical theory and large-format printing at Berlin University of the Arts and continued her training at a series of photography residencies including the Bakery Photographic Collective and Cité Internationale Universitaire de Paris, France.